-The Audit Committee meets five times a year and its role is to provide an oversight of the financial reporting and audit processes plus the system of internal controls and compliance with laws and regulations.
+An Audit Committee meets five times a year and its role is to provide an oversight of the financial reporting and audit processes plus the system of internal controls and compliance with laws and regulations.

 The Council also has two internal audit staff managed by the Devon Audit Partnership who provide an opinion on the internal control environment and governance processes.
-In March 2019 (Minute AC39), it was recommended to Council for West Devon to join the Devon Audit Partnership as a 'nonvoting' partner from 1 April 2019.
+In March 2019 (Minute A.53/18), it was recommended to Council for South Hams to join the Devon Audit Partnership as a 'nonvoting' partner.
 This was approved by Council in March 2019 with the Council joining the partnership as a nonvoting partner from 1 April 2019.

-Four applications for exemptions to Contract/Financial Procedure Rules were received in the year, two were approved, one remains a draft and the final was cancelled.
+Three applications for exemptions to Contract/Financial Procedure Rules were received in the year, two were approved and one remains for approval.